WICG/import-maps/README.md

 }
 ```

-Note here how we see our first example of the right-hand side not starting with `./`, `../`, or `/`.
-If the right-hand side does not start with those prefixes, then it is interpreted as identifying a built-in module.
+Note here how we see our first example of an address not starting with `./`, `../`, or `/`.
+If the address does not start with those prefixes, and is not parseable as an absolute URL, then it is interpreted as identifying a built-in module.

 Now, statements like